lbownik/fluentjdbc/README.md

 	set("Adam").set("password").
 	apply((s) -> s.setCursorName("c1")).andUpdate();
 ```
-FluentJDBC is a BSD licensed, single file (FluentJDBC.java), lightweight wrapper that You can include in Your project and use.
+FluentJDBC is a BSD licensed, single file (FluentConnection.java), lightweight wrapper that You can include in Your project and use.
 It is by no means a complete JDBC wrapper, but I encourage You to extend it to meet Your own needs.